 Consequently, regardless of the type of commitment you undertake, medical schools will assess your activities with the goal of determining whether you have the mettle to successfully complete a tour through medical school.
 Remember, not only do you have to undertake such commitments; you have to demonstrate convincing proof on paper that your experience reflects outstanding accomplishments and positive personality traits, and warrants further consideration.

-Much like the proverbial tree falling without anyone to hear it, an accomplishment without a publicist, seldom yields additional opportunities.
 You have to be your own publicist and sell your experiences and accomplishments.
-In some cases, there will be physical proof (as with a publication in a scientific journal, or the establishment or the development of a soup kitchen).
+In some cases, there will be physical proof (as with a publication in a scientific journal or the establishment of a soup kitchen).
 In many other cases, you (and your letters of recommendation) should provide a verbal description of the depth and character of your extracurricular experiences and accomplishments.